-Blast furnace gas sold from metal plants to other industries is reported under solid fuels.
-This may lead to very high emission factors in t CO_2/TJ for solid fuels in the sectors using the gas.
-In particular, this applies to 1A2C Chemical industry, with an emission factor in the range of 200 t CO_2/TJ .
-The default emission factor for blast furnace gas in the 2006 guidelines is 70.8 t C/TJ, or 260 t CO_2/TJ .
+The blast furnace gas used as fuel has an emission factor of 0.714 t CO_2 per tonne gas.
+This gas is sold from a metal producer and is mainly used as fuel in ammonia production and reported under solid fuels.
+This leads to emission factors in the range of 190-264 tonne CO_2/TJ for solid fuels in source category 1A2c Chemical industry.
+The default emission factor for blast furnace gas in the 2006 guidelines is 70.8 tonne C/TJ, or 260 tonne CO_2/TJ .